Citizenship and Immigration Status Requirements for all Programs

 • Expired Documents versus Expired Status.
 Many immigration documents have expiration dates.
 Some immigrants may lose their immigration status when their immigration document expires.

-• Qualified alien’s status does not expire when the immigration document expires (for example, expired LPR card, USCIS form I-551, does not mean expired LPR status).
+• Qualified alien’s status doesn't expire when the immigration document expires (for example, expired LPR card, USCIS form I-551, doesn't mean expired LPR status).
 Exceptions are listed below:

 • Conditional permanent residents (two-year Conditional Residents) receive their LPR status based on a recent marriage to a U.S. citizen.
 Conditional LPRs have their green cards issued to them for two years only.
 At the end of two years, they must file a petition with USCIS to remove the condition.
 Ask a client with an expired conditional LPR card for proof of a pending petition, or application to waive the filing requirement.
 If no proof is provided, the client is undocumented.